MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepPartitionDisk.md

 ```

 ## DESCRIPTION

-Add the **Format and Partition Disk** step in a task sequence.
-For more information on this task sequence step, see [About task sequence steps](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_FormatandPartitionDisk).
+This cmdlet creates a new **Format and Partition Disk** step object.
+Then use the [Add-CMTaskSequenceStep](Add-CMTaskSequenceStep.md) cmdlet to add the step to a task sequence.
+For more information on this step, see [About task sequence steps: Format and Partition Disk](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_FormatandPartitionDisk).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).